uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 On its own, this statement is ambiguous.
 It doesn't specify which company we're talking about, or which quarter the data refers to.
-If a user queries the knowledge base for “Example Corp Q2 2023 revenue growth,” this chunk is unlikely to surface despite the fact that it contains relevant information.
+If a user queries the knowledge base for "Example Corp Q2 2023 revenue growth," this chunk is unlikely to surface despite the fact that it contains relevant information.

 By adding the missing context, retrieval can become much more effective.